wangzhefeng/wangzhefeng.github.io/content/post/2024-03-23-ted-how-to-calm-your-anxiety/index.md

 First, I had them take an anxiety assessment before leading them in a movement session that included movement from kickbox and dance and yoga and martial arts together with positive spoken affirmations.
 Then I had them retake that same anxiety assessment again.
 What happened?
 After our movement session, their anxiety scores had decrease to normal levels.
 Now that's powerful, real-world example that you can use in your life today.
 So make sure to incorporate these bursts of activity in your day, and try one out next time you're feeling stress.
 It can really make your anxiety feel less all-consuming.

 You'll be able to communicate with others.
 You might seek out advice from a trusted colleague when that difficult issue arises.
 Or you might even have a conversation with your boss about how to prioritize projects.
-Because you're no longer in fight-or-fight mode,, asking for that support won't feel nearly as threatening.
+Because you're no longer in fight-or-fight mode, asking for that support won't feel nearly as threatening.
 And one of the best gifts of aproaching your anxiety in this way is that you will be able to notice those telltale signs of anxiety in everyone else around you, especially those forms of anxiety you're most familiar with.
 And what will that do?
 That will allow you to give that person a smile or a kind word to help them through that moment.
 In other words, your own form of anxiety can boost your personal super power of empathy.
 And I can't think of anything we need in this world today more than higher levels of empathy for one another.

 You take-home in all of this?
 If you breathe, move and take note of what your anxiety is signaling, you'll feel more fulfilled, more creative, more connected and less stressed overall.
 And that's my wish for every one of us.